aaronparker/aaronparker.github.io/_posts/2010-07-21-someone-on-the-internet-is-wrong-about-hyper-v-and-i-must-correct-them.md

 On this, David says:

 > VMware's VMworld conference is the model for any other virtualization conference in the world.
 VMware awarded 300 expert bloggers and experts the vExpert award.
 VMware's communities and blogs are the best out there.
-These are examples of things that Microsoft needs to &#8220;match and raise&#8221; VMware on.
-They have to do better than &#8220;handing out poker chips&#8221; (at VMworld 2008), essentially bribing people to get their attention.
+These are examples of things that Microsoft needs to "match and raise" VMware on.
+They have to do better than "handing out poker chips" (at VMworld 2008), essentially bribing people to get their attention.
 Instead, how about delivering shocking new features and building a huge base of experts and bloggers that love the product?
-In other words - create a &#8220;vTechEd&#8221; for virtualization only and a &#8220;vMVP&#8221; for Microsoft virtualization pros only.
+In other words - create a "vTechEd" for virtualization only and a "vMVP" for Microsoft virtualization pros only.

 I think this is a matter of opinion rather than fact.